 This is a longitudinal online course that runs during the third year of the DO program.
 The course includes hands-on training opportunities that are verified through patient logs as well as on-campus OPP training.
 In this course, students will apply the OPP tenets to the most common outpatient clinical diagnoses encountered.
 As part of the longitudinal OPP curriculum, this course focuses on developing appreciation and application of basic science and clinical knowledge obtained in the first two years.
 There is a progression of involvement with patients over the course of the year.
-This is the first real opportunity to palpate 'real' patient problems from an OMM perspective.
 (SEM)

-MED 8XX Core Clinical Clerkships
+MED 8XX Core/Required Clinical Clerkships